jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 * Point estimates and 95% credible regions of estimated coefficients
 * Distributions of varying slopes/intercepts
-* Other plots of simulated results
+* Other plots of simulated results; simulated via bayesian method (simulate parameters and then the posterior) or bootstrap

 We can compare models with